Blatke/Standard-Shader-for-ME/README.md

  	- If it is 1.0, bump erasing will affect Detail Normal 2 map.
 Otherwise, it will not affect Detail Normal 2 map.

 ### Wetness
+This section is for adding the material with wet effect.
 - B_WetnessMap
 	- Texture
  	- A given texture providing for wet effect with extra smoothness and metallic that will added to A6_Smoothness and A7_Metallic.
 - B1_WetnessDensity
 	- Float
- 	- Scale of B_WetnessMap texture.
+ 	- Scale of B_WetnessMap texture (and B3_WetnessBump).
 Greater density means a smaller scale of the texture.
 - B2_WetnessStrength
 	- Float
  	- Intensity of smoothness and metallic of wetness.